iegorman/netspeed/README.md

 | | Finsh sending response | serverResponseEnd
 | clienResponseBegin | Begin receiving response | |
 | clienResponseEnd | Finish receiving response | |

+## Utilities

+### Convert JSON log data to CSV

+[json2csv.py](json2csv.py) convers each line of input from a simple JSON dictionary of strings and numbers to a row of Comma-Separated-Values.
+Optinally, it will convert time values from a integer representing milliseonds to a string in the form YYYY-MM-DD hh:mm:ss.sss.